cdktf/cdktf-provider-google/docs/computeForwardingRule.python.md

 - *Type:* str

-This field is only used for `INTERNAL` load balancing.

-For internal load balancing, this field identifies the subnetwork that the load balanced IP should belong to for this Forwarding Rule.
+This field identifies the subnetwork that the load balanced IP should belong to for this Forwarding Rule, used in internal load balancing and network load balancing with IPv6.

 If the network specified is in auto subnet mode, this field is optional.
-However, if the network is in custom subnet mode, a subnetwork must be specified.
+However, a subnetwork must be specified if the network is in custom subnet mode or when creating external forwarding rule with IPv6.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_forwarding_rule#subnetwork ComputeForwardingRule#subnetwork}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_forwarding_rule#subnetwork ComputeForwardingRule#subnetwork}

 ---